spacetelescope/mirage/docs/yaml_generator.rst

 Source catalogs
 +++++++++++++++

 The user must specify source catalogs for each instrument and observation.
-This is done using a nested dictionary following the form:
+This is done using a nested dictionary following the form shown below.
+Note that currently this format is used for point source catalogs only.
+Other types of catalogs are limited to a single entry.

 ::